MANI DEOL-FALLON

 Mani Deol-Fallon is a lifelong community organizer, a wife of 25 years, a mother of 2 young women, and a proud resident of Surrey since 1981.
 Mani works in the private aviation industry as a marketing, and business development professional.
 Mani is driven by passion and purpose, always working towards a better society for all.
 Mani has worked with First Nations communities across BC, working on capacity development.
 This work was a continuation of Mani’s desire to bring communities together by understanding that our shared values as Canadians unite us far more than our differences in age, race, religion, ethnicity, gender, and politics set us apart.

 She has worked to better countless communities in Surrey, including South Asians (Hindus, Sikhs, and Muslims), Chinese, Vietnamese, Koreans, Filipinos, and Chaldean (Iraqi Christian) Refugees.
 Mani brings a depth and breadth of experience she hopes can help make Surrey the best it can be.
-She is a current volunteer director on the Citizen Advisory Committee for Corrections Canada.
 She is a former director of the: Diversity Advisory Committee with the City of Surrey; the South Asian Family Association; and the BC Motion Picture Theatre Association.

 PERBEEN MANN

-Perbeen is passionate about inspiring and engaging our local youth.
+Perbeen is a dedicated member of the Board of Directors with Surrey Crime Prevention Society (SCPS).
+She is passionate about inspiring and engaging our local youth.
 Her past responsibilities include having served as Trustee Nominations Committee Representative, Career Recruiter, Awards Presenter, and Anti-Gang Youth Workshop Facilitator.

 LOUISE HEARTY